50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Manual testing entails human testers using their judgment and observation to carry out test cases in the absence of automation technologies.
 In contrast, automated testing is more rapid, scalable, and repeatable since it uses tools and scripts to carry out tests.
 Automated testing works well for repetitive jobs, load testing, regression testing, and exploratory testing, while manual testing is good for exploratory testing and user experience review.

-3. Can you explain the software development lifecycle (SDLC) and how automation fits into it?
+3. What is the software development lifecycle (SDLC) and how does automation fit into it?

 Ans: